Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 `break` and `continue` are jump statements that transfer control from one point in the program to another.
 Both are restricted: the target of a `break` is a point just beyond the end of the enclosing loop, while the target of a `continue` is a point just before the end of the loop.
 The `goto` statement, on the other hand, is capable of jumping to any statement in a function, provided that the statement has a ***label***.
 (C99 places an additional restriction on the `goto` statement: it can’t be used to bypass the declaration of a variable-length array.)

-A label is just an identificr placed at the beginning of a statement:
+A label is just an identifier placed at the beginning of a statement:

 ```C
 identifier : starement